Prologue for the Congress of Verona, 1914

 Consume our treasure and our hard-won skill,

-As Promethean mills spew plums of acrid breath,
+As Promethean mills spew plumes of acrid breath,

 Forging fire-belching ships that can rain meteors of death